 If you suspect that your medications may be the problem, ask your doctor about changing or adjusting them.
 Medications for the following conditions are most commonly associated with erectile dysfunction as a side effect:

-Eat a healthful diet , one that is low in saturated fat and high in fruits, vegetables, and whole grains.
+Eat a healthful diet, one that is low in saturated fat, sugars, and simple carbohydrates, and high in fruits, vegetables, whole grains, and omega-3 fatty acids.
+Maintain a healthy weight.

 Begin and stick to a regular exercise plan.
 Choose exercises you enjoy and will make a regular part of your day.
 Strive to maintain an exercise program that keeps you fit and at a healthy weight.
 For many people, this includes walking or participating in an aerobic activity for 30 minutes per day.
 Exercise also can help you manage stress.
 Check with your doctor before starting any exercise program.